 The P1, P2, AP1 and AP3 lines all share the Echotek style Beam Position Monitor (BPM) electronics that were built as part of the “Rapid Transfers” Run II Upgrade.
 These BPMs are designed to detect seven to 84 consecutive 53MHz proton bunches in stacking mode and talk to the control system over Ethernet via VME crates located in five different service buildings [4].

 The AP2 line BPMs also have been upgraded to allow beam orbit information during stacking cycles.
 Secondary particles in the AP2 line have the same 53MHz bunch structure as the targeted proton beam, providing the RF structure needed for the BPMs to function.
 One of the challenges is the small beam intensities in the line.
 When stacking, the number of antiprotons and other negative secondaries (mostly pions and electrons) in the AP2 line is on the order of 1E11 at the beginning of the line and 1E10 at the end of the line.
-In 2005, new BPM electronics were designed for use in the AP2 line.
-AP2 BPM electronics talk to the controls system over Ethernet via NIM down converter modules in three service buildings [5].